JuliaEarth/ExtremeStats.jl/README.md

 ### Fitting

-Generalized extreme value (GEV) distributions from the `Distributions.jl` package can be fit to maxima via constrained optimization (maximum likelihood + extreme value index constraints):
+Generalized extreme value (GEV) and generalized Pareto (GP) distributions from the `Distributions.jl` package can be fit to maxima via constrained optimization (maximum likelihood + extreme value index constraints):

 ```julia